Students

 4 12 12 24 36

-The pace, content, and difficulty level of my courses require students’ full engagement for up to nine hours per week.
+The pace, content, and difficulty level of my courses require students’ full engagement of nine hours per week.

-For these reasons, I do not recommend enrolling in more than five courses per semester.
+For these reasons, I do not recommend enrolling in my course if you are also enrolled in more than five courses per semester.

 I hope this calendaring formula will aid in your continued success.